nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Monday (1.5 hours) Log Set Up & Reflection 1**
 1. To set up my research log, I chose to do it in a github repo since it can be best organized with my other CS projects.
 I also think it would be a good chance for me to become familiar with using Markdown.

+**Tuesday (0.25 hours) CS110/ERSP Contract & Study Consent Form
+1. I read and signed the ERSP contract and Study Consent form with the PDF editor Kami and submitted it to Gauchospace.

+**Initial Thoughts on ERSP**
-3. This is what I am most excited about in ERSP.
+> What I am most excited about in ERSP.
 I am excited to apply my skills in a professional research setting.
 I haven't had enough professional experience where I was able to utilize my programming skills to its potential, so I'm excited to learn a lot from working in labs with a team and with faculty members.
 I look forward to working with AI, ML, and NLP concepts for the first time and cultivating new skills in this area.

-4. This is what I am most nervous about in ERSP.
+> What I am most nervous about in ERSP.
 I'm nervous about not being able to contribute to the research project as well as my teammates.
 I definitely will not lack in effort and determination, but my wish is to be a reliable and active team member that is able to contribute to the project in many different ways.
 I will be sure to stay motivated this quarter and prepare myself by learning the related skills and attend CS 165B as recommended.

-**Tuesday (0.25 hours) CS110/ERSP Contract & Study Consent Form
-1. I read and signed the ERSP contract and Study Consent form with the PDF editor Kami and submitted it to Gauchospace.